 Poundmaker was born into a prominent Plains Cree family from the House band, his maternal uncle being Mistawāsis (Big Child), a leading chief in the Eagle Hill (Alta) area.
 Although his mother was a descendant of a French Canadian, Poundmaker was entirely Plains Cree in culture and appearance.
 Robert Jefferson, the farm instructor on the Poundmaker Reserve, writing some years after Poundmaker’s death, described him as “tall and good looking, slightly built and with an intelligent face, in which a large Roman nose was prominent; his bearing was so eminently dignified and his speech so well adapted to the occasion, as to impress every hearer with his earnestness and his views.”

 A trader who encountered Poundmaker in the late 1860s recalled that at that time “he was just an ordinary Indian, [an] ordinary man as other Indians.”
 Poundmaker’s life changed, however, after Crowfoot [Isapo-muxika], a head chief of the Blackfoot, lost a son in 1873 during a raid on a Cree camp.
-Not long after, when a short-lived peace treaty was made between the two tribes, one of Crowfoot’s wives saw Poundmaker and was struck by his resemblance to her dead son.
+Not long after, when a short-lived peace treaty was made between the two nations, one of Crowfoot’s wives saw Poundmaker and was struck by his resemblance to her dead son.
 The Blackfoot chief immediately adopted the Cree and invited him to remain with the Blackfeet at Blackfoot Crossing, giving Poundmaker a Blackfoot name, Makoyi-koh-kin (Wolf Thin Legs).

 When Poundmaker returned to the Crees, his influence with the Blackfeet as Crowfoot’s son and the wealth in horses gained from his new family gave him increased status among his own people.
-By August 1876, when the Indians of central Saskatchewan came together at Fort Carlton to negotiate a treaty with the Canadian government, he was considered to be a councillor, or minor chief, under Pihew-kamihkosit (Red Pheasant) of the River People band.
-Unlike his uncle, Mistawāsis, Poundmaker questioned the intent of Treaty no.6 after the lieutenant governor of Manitoba and governor of the North-West Territories, Alexander Morris, outlined the terms.
-Poundmaker claimed that the government should be prepared to provide the Indians, including future generations, with instruction in farming and assistance after the buffalo had gone, in exchange for their lands.
+By August 1876, when the indigenous communities of central Saskatchewan came together at Fort Carlton to negotiate a treaty with the Canadian government, he was considered to be a councillor, or minor chief, under Pihew-kamihkosit (Red Pheasant) of the River people.
+Unlike his uncle, Mistawāsis, Poundmaker questioned the intent of Treaty No.6 after the lieutenant governor of Manitoba and governor of the North-West Territories, Alexander Morris, outlined the terms.
+Poundmaker claimed that the government should be prepared to provide indigenous communities, including future generations, with instruction in farming and assistance after the buffalo had gone, in exchange for their lands.
 When the lieutenant governor demurred, Poundmaker said that he had no knowledge of building houses or farming, and added: “From what I can hear and see now, I cannot understand that I shall be able to clothe my children and feed them as long as the sun shines and water runs.”
 In the end, however, Poundmaker accepted the terms of the treaty and signed on 23 Aug.
 1876.
-Two years later, when Pihew-kamihkosit agreed to settle on a reserve, Poundmaker formed his own band which continued to hunt the diminishing herds of buffalo, but in 1879 he too accepted a reserve and settled at the confluence of Battle River and Cut Knife Creek, about 40 miles west of Battleford (Sask.); he continued to hunt whenever the opportunity arose.
+Two years later, when Pihew-kamihkosit agreed to settle on a reserve, Poundmaker formed his own band, which continued to hunt the diminishing herds of buffalo, but in 1879 he too accepted a reserve and settled at the confluence of Battle River and Cut Knife Creek, about 40 miles west of Battleford (Sask.); he continued to hunt whenever the opportunity arose.

-In 1881, Poundmaker was chosen to accompany the Marquess of Lorne [Campbell*], governor general of Canada, on a tour from Battleford to Blackfoot Crossing.
-During this trip, Poundmaker impressed the viceregal party with his knowledge of Cree culture and his philosophy as a peacemaker.
-Poundmaker, too, was impressed with the information gained from the dignitaries and several months later, when providing a feast for his band, he urged his followers to remain peaceful; “. . . the whites will fill the country,” he said, “and they will dictate to us as they please.
+In 1881 Poundmaker was chosen to accompany the Marquess of Lorne [Campbell*], governor general of Canada, on a tour from Battleford to Blackfoot Crossing.
+During this trip Poundmaker impressed the viceregal party with his knowledge of Cree culture and his philosophy as a peacemaker.
+Poundmaker, too, was impressed with the information gained from the dignitaries, and several months later, when providing a feast for his band, he urged his followers to remain peaceful; “. . . the whites will fill the country,” he said, “and they will dictate to us as they please.
 It is useless to dream that we can frighten them, that time has passed.
 Our only resource is our work, our industry, our farms.”

-After the attack, a number of Métis persuaded Poundmaker’s camp to join Riel’s forces at Batoche.
-Poundmaker himself made several attempts to travel instead to Devil’s Lake, but the Stony warriors would not permit it.
+After the attack a number of Métis persuaded Poundmaker’s camp to join Riel’s forces at Batoche.
+Poundmaker himself made several attempts to travel instead to Devil’s Lake, but the Stoney warriors would not permit it.
 A short time later, when the Métis captured a wagon supply train, through the intervention of Poundmaker the prisoners were protected and well treated.
 When the camp learned that Riel’s forces had been defeated at Batoche on 12 May, Poundmaker sent a priest, Father Louis Cochin, with a message to Major-General Frederick Dobson Middleton*, saying he was prepared to negotiate a peace settlement.
 The general rebuffed the appeal and demanded that Poundmaker surrender unconditionally at Battleford.
 On 26 May Poundmaker and his followers came into the fort, where they were immediately imprisoned.

 Poundmaker was put on trial for treason at Regina in July 1885.
 “Everything I could do was done to stop bloodshed,” Poundmaker protested in court.
 “Had I wanted war, I would not be here now.
 I should be on the prairie.
 You did not catch me.
 I gave myself up.
 You have got me because I wanted justice.”
 He was found guilty and sentenced to three years in prison.
 After serving a year in Stony Mountain Penitentiary, Man., broken in spirit and health, he was released.
-Only four months later, while visiting his adopted father, Crowfoot, on the Blackfoot reserve, he suffered a lung haemorrhage and died.
+Only four months later, while visiting his adoptive father, Crowfoot, on the Blackfoot reserve, he suffered a lung haemorrhage and died.